Academy Award ® winning editor of

 Innis also won the BAFTA (British Academy of Film and Television Award), American Cinema Editors (ACE) Eddie award, and International Press Academy's Golden Satellite award for "Best Film Editing" for The Hurt Locker, with co-editor, Bob Murawski, ACE.
 The two were also honored with "Best Editing" awards from Boston Film Critics and Las Vegas Film Critics, as well as from the International Cinephile and Online Film Critics Societies.

-Some of Innis' editorial credits include Sam Raimi's cult TV show American Gothic (Lead Editor, Universal/CBS) starring Gary Cole, Sarah Paulson, and Lucas Black, Raimi's The Gift (music editor) starring Cate Blanchett, Hilary Swank and Keanu Reeves, Raimi's original Marvel blockbuster, the first Spider-man (Music editor: temp score and temp title sequence editor) starring Tobey Maguire, Kirsten Dunst, Willem Dafoe and James Franco, as well as Ridley Scott's Navy Seals film G.I.Jane (Associate Editor) starring Demi Moore, Viggo Mortensen and Anne Bancroft.
-She worked her way up alongside Academy Award®-winning film editor, Pietro Scalia, ACE, with whom she first worked on the Oliver Stone film JFK, also a best picture Oscar®nominee and "Best Film Editing" Oscar®-winning film starring Kevin Costner, Gary Oldman, Sissy Spacek and Donald Sutherland.
-Since her Oscar ® win for The Hurt Locker, she sometimes serves as an Hollywood film editing doctor.
+Some of Innis' other editorial credits include Sam Raimi's cult TV show American Gothic (Lead Editor, Universal/CBS) starring Gary Cole, Sarah Paulson, and Lucas Black, Raimi's The Gift (Music Editor) starring Cate Blanchett, Hilary Swank and Keanu Reeves, Raimi's original Marvel blockbuster, the first Spider-man (Music Editor: Temp Score and Temp Title Sequence Editor) starring Tobey Maguire, Kirsten Dunst, Willem Dafoe and James Franco, as well as Ridley Scott's Navy Seals film G.I.Jane (Associate Editor) starring Demi Moore, Viggo Mortensen and Anne Bancroft.
+She worked her way up alongside Academy Award®-winning film editors, Pietro Scalia ACE and Joe Hutshing ACE, with whom she first worked on the Oliver Stone film JFK, also a best picture Oscar®nominee and "Best Film Editing" Oscar®-winning film starring Kevin Costner, Gary Oldman, Sissy Spacek and Donald Sutherland.

 Innis is an elected member and has served as an Associate Director on the 2014-2016 board of the American Cinema Editors (ACE).
 She is also a member of BAFTA.